M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio-Template.md

 In this example we will create a basic Vault Application Framework application and install it into the Sample Vault, running on the local machine.

-<p class="note">Note: If you do not have M-Files installed on the same machine as Visual Studio, then you must [deploy the zip file manually](#manual-deployment).
-Debugging can be undertaken on remote applications by [following these instructions]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Debugging/#Remote-Debugging)</p>
+<p class="note">Note: If you do not have M-Files installed on the same machine as Visual Studio, then you must <a href="#manual-deployment">deploy the zip file manually</a>.
+Debugging can be undertaken on remote applications by <a href="{{ site.baseurl }}/Frameworks/Vault-Application-Framework/Debugging/#Remote-Debugging">following these instructions</a></p>

 ### Creating an application from the template